mrxder/mrxder/README.md

 ### Hi there, nice to see you 👋

-- 👱‍♂️ I'm a software developer from 🇪🇺 South Tyrol (Italy), currently living in Innsbruck (Austria) 🇪🇺.
+- 👱‍♂️ I'm a software developer from South Tyrol (Italy), currently living in Innsbruck (Austria).
 - 🧑‍🎓 I'm about to finish my master in Computer Science at the University of Innsbruck.
 - 👨‍💻 I work as a full stack developer at [photogram.pro](https://www.photogram.pro)